 The Role of Urbanization in Shaping the Skyscraper Skylines of New York City

 Urbanization has been the primary force behind the vertical growth of New York City.
 As the population swelled and economic activity intensified, the demand for space pushed construction upward, creating one of the most recognizable skylines in the world.
 From the early days of tenement housing to the supertall towers of the 21st century, each phase of urban expansion left its mark on the city's silhouette.
-Understanding this relationship between urbanization and skyscraper development provides insight into how cities evolve and adapt to changing needs.
+Understanding this relationship between urbanization and skyscraper development provides insight into how cities evolve and adapt to changing needs over time.

 Early Urban Pressures and the First Skyscrapers